 (Pssst, also in Redland Bay: check out Neville Stafford Park on Banana Street for a waterfront playground option.
 It’s an unfenced bayfront park with a basic playground and gorgeous views of the bay – perfect for a stroller walk and play, especially if you fancy a ferry-watching with your little one.)

 From pirate ships to fairy forests, the Redland Bay area has an incredible variety of toddler-friendly playgrounds waiting to be explored.
-These outdoor parks cater to what parents care about most: safe play equipment, shaded spots to beat the Queensland sun, soft surfaces for those inevitable tumbles, fences (where we need them), nearby amenities, and plenty of engaging fun to keep our little scholars busy and happy.
+These outdoor parks meet what parents value most.
+They offer safe play equipment and shaded spots to beat the Queensland sun.
+They also feature soft surfaces for tumbles, fenced areas for peace of mind, nearby amenities, and plenty of engaging fun to keep little scholars busy and happy.
 The best part?
 Watching your child’s face light up as they conquer a new slide or dig up “dinosaur bones” in the sand – those moments are priceless.

 So pack the sunscreen, strap on those tiny sandals, and head out to enjoy the best playgrounds in Redland Bay for toddlers.
 We’d love to hear from you: Which playground is your family’s favourite?
 Did we miss a great toddler spot in or around Redland Bay?
 Let us know on socials @littlescholarsearlylearning!